prsuyal/gif-generator/README.md

 The script will download the specified video segment, convert it to a GIF, and save it to the specified filename.

-## Contributing
-Feel free to fork the repository, make changes, and submit pull requests!

 ## License
 This project is open source and available under the [MIT License](LICENSE).